ONONDAGA LAKE PARK:

 From I-690 eastbound take exit 7, turn left onto State Fair Boulevard, take the first left passing under I-690, drive straight toward the lake and follow signs to the Onondaga Lake Visitors Center.

 Onondaga Lake Park is located on the eastern shore of Onondaga Lake outside of Syracuse.
 The East Shore recreation Trail travels along the east side of the lake and connects to the West Shore Trail which travels along the west side of the lake.
 Together they form the Loop the Lake Trail.
 A separate "pedestrian only" Shoreline Walking Trail also travels alongside the east side of the lake.
 There are many amenities in the park; Food, restrooms, rentals, picnic tables, playgrounds, sports...and a Visitor Center.
+A section of the West Shore Trail is also utilized as part of the Erie Canalway Trail.
+At the southern end of the Lake you may also connect to the Onondaga Creekwalk .
 For more information visit; ONONDAGA LAKE PARK .

 East Shore Recreation Trail: